How do you get short-term disability approved while pregnant so you can enjoy maternity leave benefits? Is my pregnancy a pre-existing condition?

 Pregnancy is typically a pre-existing condition for short-term disability, meaning you can get approved for coverage but denied benefits during the first twelve months the policy is effective.

-Short-term disability pre-existing condition clauses have two components that come into play.
+Pre-existing health condition clauses have two components.
 Your summary plan description might include legal language similar to these excerpts.

 Applying While Pregnant